tyellu/FinApp/README.md

 # FinApp

 ## Members
- -Amine,
+ - Amine
- -Tarun Yellu,
+ - Tarun Yellu
- -Vinoshan
+ - Vinoshan

-Description of Web App:
+## Description of Web App
-	Finance App that allows users to create and manage a virtual trading portfolio and allows users to simulate trades.
+	- Finance App that allows users to create and manage a virtual trading portfolio and allows users to simulate trades.

-Description of key Features (Beta Version):
+## Description of key Features (Beta Version):
 	- User authentication / User profiles
 		- Create account
 		- Login to account